Ronnie James Dio

 Ronald James Padavona (July 10, 1942 – May 16, 2010), known professionally as Ronnie James Dio, was an American heavy metal singer.
-He fronted and founded numerous bands throughout his career, including Elf, Rainbow, Black Sabbath, Dio and Heaven & Hell.
+He fronted numerous bands throughout his career, including Elf, Rainbow, Black Sabbath, Dio and Heaven & Hell.

-Though his parents were from Cortland, New York, Dio was born in Portsmouth, New Hampshire, where his family resided for his father's service in the U.S. Army during World War II.
-The family returned to Cortland when Dio was very young, and he lived there until from graduating high school in 1960.
 Dio's music career began in 1957 as part of the Vegas Kings (later Ronnie and the Rumblers).
-In 1967, he formed the rock band Elf, which became a regular opening act for Deep Purple.
+In 1967, he formed the rock band Elf, in which he sang and played bass.
 In 1975, Deep Purple guitarist Ritchie Blackmore founded the band Rainbow and hired Dio to be the lead singer; during his tenure, the band released three studio albums.
 Dio quickly emerged as one of heavy rock's pre-eminent vocalists.
-In 1979, Dio replaced Ozzy Osbourne as Black Sabbath's lead singer and appeared on three studio albums with the band, all three of which were met with success: Heaven & Hell (1980), Mob Rules (1981) and Dehumanizer (1992).
+In 1979, Dio replaced Ozzy Osbourne as Black Sabbath's lead singer and appeared on three studio albums with the band, all three of which met with success: Heaven & Hell (1980), Mob Rules (1981) and Dehumanizer (1992).
 In 1982, he left to form the band Dio, which itself had two albums certified platinum by the RIAA.
-In 2006, he founded the band Heaven & Hell with ex-bandmate Tony Iommi.
+In 2006, he founded the band Heaven & Hell with his prior Black Sabbath bandmates Tony Iommi, Geezer Butler, and Vinny Appice.
 In November 2009, Dio was diagnosed with stomach cancer and died of the disease six months later.

 Dio is regarded as one of the greatest and most influential heavy metal vocalists of all time.
 He is known for popularizing the "devil horns" hand gesture in metal culture and his medieval-themed song lyrics.
 According to a version provided by the singer himself, the act derives directly from the classic Italian apotropaic gesture, which his grandmother often displayed.
 Dio had a powerful, versatile vocal range and was capable of singing both hard rock and lighter ballads.
 He was awarded the "Metal Guru Award" by Classic Rock Magazine in 2006.
 He was also named the "Best Metal Singer" at the Revolver Golden Gods Awards in 2010 and ranked as the genre's best vocalist in 2013 by music journalist Sacha Jenkins.